Version: 2.1 | Last Updated: June 24, 2026

 A.3 Electronic Fund Transfer Disclosures (Regulation E).
 The following disclosures are provided in accordance with the Electronic Fund Transfer Act (15 U.S.C. § 1693 et seq.) and Regulation E (12 C.F.R.
 Part 1005):

-b) Error Resolution Procedures.
-If you believe an error has occurred on your Account, contact us at support@blink.sv or through the Blink App.
+(b) Error Resolution Procedures.
+If you believe an error has occurred on your Card Balance, contact us at support@blink.sv or through the Blink App.
 You must notify us within 60 days after the Statement on which the error appeared was made available to you.
-Your notice must include: (i) your name and Account information; (ii) a description of the error and why you believe it is an error; and (iii) the dollar amount of the suspected error.
+Your notice must include: (i) your name and card information; (ii) a description of the error and why you believe it is an error; and (iii) the dollar amount of the suspected error.
 We will investigate your claim and determine whether an error occurred within 10 business days of receiving your notice.
-If we need more time, we may take up to 45 days to complete the investigation, provided that we provisionally credit your Account within 10 business days for the amount of the suspected error.
+If we need more time, we may take up to 45 days to complete the investigation, provided that we provisionally credit your Card Balance within 10 business days for the amount of the suspected error.
 We will notify you of the results of our investigation within 3 business days of completing it.
-If we determine that no error occurred, we will send you a written explanation and debit any provisional credit from your Account.
+If we determine that no error occurred, we will send you a written explanation and debit any provisional credit from your Card Balance.

-c) Receipts and Statements.
+(c) Receipts and Statements.
 You may obtain a receipt at the time of each Transaction through the Blink App.
-Periodic Statements summarizing your Account activity will be made available through the Blink App and/or by email.
+Periodic Statements summarizing your card activity will be made available through the Blink App and/or by email.

-d) Our Liability.
+(d) Our Liability.
 If we fail to complete a Transaction on time or in the correct amount when properly instructed by you, we may be liable for your losses or damages.
-However, there are exceptions, including: (i) if your Account does not have sufficient Available Balance; (ii) circumstances beyond our control (such as system failures, natural disasters, or network outages); (iii) if your Card or Account has been suspended; or (iv) if the information you provided was incorrect or incomplete.
+However, there are exceptions, including: (i) if your Card does not have sufficient Available Balance; (ii) circumstances beyond our control (such as system failures, natural disasters, or network outages); (iii) if your Card has been suspended; or (iv) if the information you provided was incorrect or incomplete.

 A.4 Arbitration — US-Specific Provisions.
 For US users, the arbitration provision in Section 20 is supplemented as follows: arbitration shall be administered by the American Arbitration Association (AAA) under its Commercial Arbitration Rules.
 For claims of $250,000 or less, the AAA Expedited Procedures shall apply.
 Any in-person arbitration hearing shall be held in New York, New York, or, if you so elect, all proceedings can be conducted via videoconference, telephonically or via other remote electronic means.
 Notwithstanding the arbitration provision, either party retains the right to bring an individual action in small claims court for disputes within that court’s jurisdiction.
 The Federal Arbitration Act governs the interpretation and enforcement of this arbitration provision for US users.
 If either party purports to initiate arbitration without first providing a Notice of Dispute as required by Section 20.1, the arbitrator(s) will promptly dismiss the claim without prejudice and will award the other party all of its costs and expenses (including reasonable attorneys’ fees).
 Notwithstanding the foregoing, if a party seeks injunctive relief that would significantly impact other Blink users, the parties agree that such arbitration will be handled by a panel of three (3) arbitrators.
 Filing costs and administrative fees shall be paid in accordance with the AAA Rules; provided that the prevailing party will be entitled to recover its reasonable attorneys’ fees, expert witness fees, and out-of-pocket costs.